RISE-Dependable-Transport-Systems/ComFASE/Documentation/pictures/readme2.md

 <br/>
 <br/>

-6. To use the **injector** in the desired part of the code, you can use the below code to call it
+6. To use the **ComFASE** in the desired part of the code, you can use the below code to call it
 ```
 #include "/opt/sim/Dev2/comfase/src/comfase/attackInjection/Injector.h""
 ```